Soils Research Review – Fleurieu region

 The cation exchange capacity (CEC) was always higher on the biological sites supporting the transfer of nutrients from the soil to the plant.
 Denitrification was higher on high chemical N input sites.
 The pH of the soil was better in biological side irrespective of liming treatment

 The report highlights the importance of grazing management, ground cover, and mix of pasture species in conjunction with biological fertilisers to support soil health.
-The report can be found here
+The final report needs a few small final edits pending feedback from the case study farmers and can be found here

 Soil Moisture Probes

-At each of our replicated soil health trials and case study sites we have a soil mosture probe and a probe also into the control.
+At each of our replicated soil health trials and case study sites we have a soil moisture probe and a probe also into the control.
 There are 5 sensors on each probe down to 5 depths.
-We measure Plant Available Water (PAW), soil mositure, soil temperature and rainfall.
+We measure Plant Available Water (PAW), soil moisture, soil temperature and rainfall.
 The soil moisture probe data can be viewed here

 For other soil moisture data information: